caklovicka/pyParaDiag/README.md

   --stol STOL           Default = 1e-6 ... an inner solver tolerance.
   --smaxiter SMAXITER   Default = 100 ... an inner solver maximum iterations.
   --document DOCUMENT   Default = None ... document to write an output.
 ```
 These values are rewritten if they are changed in the main file.
 For example,
 if running with optional argument `python main.py --solver=gmres` where your
-`main.py` contains a definition `prob.solver=gmres`, Paralpha will use a
+`main.py` contains a definition `prob.solver=custom`, Paralpha will use a
 GMRES solver from the `scipy` library and not your custom one.
 This list is
-also a summary of a defualt setting where these variables are not defined
+also a summary of default settings when not defined otherwise.
-in your `main.py`.